BUTSpeechFIT/speller/README.md

 ./02-sentencepiece-text-prep.sh # text segmenting with sentencepiece

-./03-train.sh # prepares input; performs LAS training
+./03-train.sh # prepares input; performs LAS training; has been tested on Python3.9

 LAS training is based on scripts by Harikrishna Vydana